deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 “You couldn’t have cubs!”

-“So... okay, is sex only about having cubs for you guys?”
+“So...okay, is sex only about having cubs for you guys?”
 Rylee asked.

 “That’s why we have mating contracts.
 Are you saying your species do it for other reasons?”